Georgioupoli Beach

 Is Georgioupoli Beach a sandy beach?

-Georgioupoli Beach is a sand beach located in the west region of Crete.
+Georgioupoli Beach is a sand beach with blue water, in the west region of Crete.

 Is Georgioupoli Beach suitable for children?